carlosjhr64/theme-local/README.md

 * Blue prompt on success, red on error.

-* Short timestamp for right prompt.
+* Short timestamp for right prompt, with hostname appended if a ssh client.

 * Right prompt is green when git is clean, red when dirty.